 If you have had exposure to someone who tested positive, you may be at risk for catching the illness.
-Close exposure typically means spending 15 minutes or more in close personal contact, or in an enclosed room with recirculating air, while the individual was symptomatic, or 2 days prior to the onset of symptoms (or 2 days prior to the positive test if the person did not have symptoms).
+Close exposure typically means spending 15 minutes or more in close personal contact, or in an enclosed room with recirculating air, while the individual was symptomatic, or 2 days prior to the onset of symptoms or a positive test in those who are asymptomatic.
 You should isolate yourself from other people for at least 7 days and watch for symptoms to develop.
-You can be tested 5-7 days after your contact with the positive person unless you start to develop symptoms prior to that time.
-If you do not currently have symptoms, you can schedule an appointment with us through our online portal.
-If you do experience symptoms, please follow the guidelines listed above.
+You can be tested 3-5 days after your contact with the positive person because most people will begin to